jeff-adkisson/swe-3313-fall-2025/project/README.md

 #### Content in each Milestone / Epic / Story

-You do not need to write anything additional in the entries for each item you put in YouTrack issue tracker.
+You do not need to write anything additional in the entries for each task you create.
 All that is necessary (though you can do more) is the name, association, and start/end dates.

-#### Documentation for YouTrack Gantt Charts
+#### Documentation for Gantt Project Charts

 https://docs.ganttproject.biz/user/